nicobresseleers/dbus-solarlog-json/README.md

 ```
 ⚠️ Check configuration after that - because service is already installed an running and with wrong connection data (host, username, pwd) you will spam the log-file

+### Change counter.txt
+The script calculates the total energy production based on the power readings and saves it to the counter.txt file.
+If you don't want to start with zero values, edit the counter.txt and enter the numbers for each phase in kwh.
+L1;L2;L3

 ### Change config.ini
 Within the project there is a file `/data/dbus-solarlog-json/config.ini` - just change the values - most important is the deviceinstance, custom name and phase under "DEFAULT" and host, username and password in section "ONPREMISE".
 More details below: